majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 ![][image11]

-This catalogue has astronomical information about the observed objects such as luminosity, position in the sky, ellipticity of the objects, etc. As other telescopes over the world, it follows the sextractor format \[ref 3\].
-However, there are some issues regarding this file:
+This catalogue has astronomical information about the observed objects such as luminosity, position in the sky, ellipticity of the objects, , and other astrophysical features.
+As other telescopes over the world, it follows the unified sextractor format \[ref 3\].
+However, there are some potential issues related to this file when handling a huge amount of data:

 **Incorrect or incomplete annotations**, including: